denodenodeno/denodenodeno.github.io/blog/_posts/2015-05-23-workflow-and-tools.md

 And today, with a little time for blogging into my belt, I'll share some of the tools, that are part of my workflow.

 ##Frameworks
-* **AngularJs** - I know it's in the hype for a while, but there are a good reasons for that.
+* **AngularJs** - I know Angular is in the hype for a while, but there are a good reasons for that.
 Can't wait for 2.0
 * **Ionic** - ionic is a framework for building hybrid mobile apps, using angularJs and cordova plugins.
 It's damn good written and has a big community support.
 * **Cordova** - Apache Cordova API's gives access to native mobile devices functions (camera, accelerometer, etc.) with javaScript.